kontena/kontena/docs/using-kontena/deploy.md

 ### Min health

 A number (percentage) between 0.0 and 1.0 that is multiplied with the instance count.
 This is the minimum number of healthy nodes that do not sacrifice overall service availability.
-Kontena will make sure, during the deploy process, that at any point of time this number of healthy instances are up.
+Kontena will make sure, during the deploy process, that at any point in time this number of healthy instances are up.

 ```
 instances: 3